uviclibraries/html-css/act-1.md

 **HTML tags have three elements:**
 1. the **"opening" tag**, which has a descriptor symbol such as `h1` between two pointy, or angle, brackets: `<` and `>`;
 2. the **"closing" tag**, which has the same symbols as the opening tag, with a forward slash _before_ the descriptor—there are some tags that don’t need a closing bracket and these are called "self-closing" tags, but will ignore those for now;
-3. **the **content**, which is everything between the opening tag and the closing tag.
+3. the **"content"**, which is everything between the opening tag and the closing tag.
 Browsers are designed to hide tags, but display the content between them.

 <img width=500px src="images/act-1/act1-0.png" alt="HTML element anatomy">